EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `tel` and `cell` parameters are both mandatory.
 Both parameters will be formatted with spaces after the 3rd and 6th digits.
 - The `title` and `team` attributes are not mandatory.
+- The `PrivySealAgentAliasSlug` parameter is optional and contains the second slug in the PrivySeal URL. i.e. "www.privyseal/za/this_is_the_privyseal_agent_alias_slug/eabb/1s

 ### 7.2 Office